metacpan/metacpan-cpan-extracted/distros/A/Apache2-SSI/README.md

 For subnet checks, this uses [Net::Subnet](https://metacpan.org/pod/Net::Subnet){.perl-module}

-Expressions that would not work out side of Apache:
+Expressions that would not work outside of Apache, i.e. it will return an empty string:

         <!--#expr="%{HTTP:X-example-header} in { 'foo', 'bar', 'baz' }" -->